 Sudden cardiac arrest is the most common single cause of death in our country.
 It’s vital to know whether you have any of these risk factors for it:

 If you do have any of these risk factors, tell your cardiologist promptly about these fainting spells.
 If you are found to be at risk of V-Fib, or of having a sudden cardiac arrest episode, an implantable cardioverter-defibrillator (ICD) can save your life.
 Whenever an episode occurs, the ICD will automatically restore normal heart rhythm — within seconds.

 During the summer when temperatures are hot, outdoor activities are more abundant and fainting can occur more frequently due to overheating and dehydration.

 “It’s important to stay vigilant and be prepared in case this happens to someone you know,” says Dr. Aziz.
 “Although benign fainting spells are brief and sufferers come back to their own within 10 to 15 seconds, they can still injure themselves during the event.”

 If you see someone faint, don’t just stand there.
 Check to see if they’re conscious, and if they’re not, call 911 immediately and start administering CPR.

-Despite the fact that fainting is fairly common and most instances are benign, being attentive and aware of this topic – especially during the sizzling summer months – can potentially help save a life.
+Despite the fact that fainting is fairly common and most instances are nothing to worry about, being attentive and aware of this topic — especially during the sizzling summer months — can potentially help save a life.